 1. Operating cash flow

-This section starts with the net income from the profit and loss statement and adjusts for non-cash items like depreciation and changes to your working capital.
+This section often starts with net income from the income statement and adjusts for:

-Positive cash flow from operating activities shows that your business is generating enough revenue to cover operational costs, while negative cash flow could be a warning sign of liquidity issues.
+Positive cash flow from operating activities shows the business is generating enough cash to cover operating expenses.
+Negative cash flow may indicate liquidity issues or slow customer payments.

-Here’s an example: A small cafe might generate $10,000 from customers in a month, but after paying its suppliers and staff wages, the net cash flow from operating activities might be only $6,500.
+Hereโs an example: A small cafรฉ receives $10,000 in cash receipts from customers in a month.
+After paying suppliers, staff wages, and interest paid, the net cash flow from operating activities is $6,500.

 2. Investing activities